Pediatric Reference Ranges

 The pediatric samples were collected prospectively from apparently healthy pediatric subjects under consent/assent.
 Eight collection sites located across the U.S. collected the samples and shipped them frozen to a single laboratory for testing.
 Three age subgroups were included:

-- Infants: subjects aged ≥ 1 month to < 2 years of age
+- Infants: subjects 1 month to 23 months of age

-- Adolescents: subjects aged ≥ 13 years to < 20 years of age
+- Adolescents: subjects 13 to 20 years of age

 Reference intervals were established across genders, and approximately equal numbers of males and females were included.
 Reference intervals for infants (1 month–23 months), children (2–12 years), and adolescents (13–20 years) for the thyroid hormones were established according to CLSI guideline C28-A3c.1